-Encephalitis toll rises to 66 in Bihar; Harsh Vardhan to review situation
+Encephalitis toll rises to 73 in Bihar; Harsh Vardhan to review situation

-Muzaffarpur, June 15: With six more deaths reported in Bihar's Muzaffarpur district, the death toll due to viral infection Acute Encephalitis Syndrome (AES) has reached 66 on Saturday.
+Muzaffarpur, June 15: In Bihar's Muzaffarpur district, the death toll due to viral infection Acute Encephalitis Syndrome (AES) has reached 73 on Saturday.

 A total of 55 patients died at Shri Krishna Medical College while 11 of them died in private Kejriwal hospital in Muzaffarpur.
 Till now over 130 have been hospitalised in the district.